Drive vs Fly Cost Calculator

 - Time value is personal: The calculator treats time as a linear dollar value.
 In reality, fatigue, stress, enjoyment of a road trip, and the ability to work while traveling can change the effective value of time.

-Should I include the value of time?
+Should I bother filling in the value of time?

-Is the flight time per person?
+Is the flight time counted once or per person?

-How do I handle a return trip?
+How do I handle a round trip?